dromagnoli/geoserver/doc/en/user/source/community/netcdf-out/index.rst

 #.
 Put that xml file within the ``NETCDF_DATA_DIR`` which is the folder where all NetCDF auxiliary files are located. (`More info <http://geoserver.geo-solutions.it/multidim/en/mosaic_config/netcdf_mosaic.html#customizing-netcdf-ancillary-files-location>`_)
 #.
 Put that xml file within the ``GEOSERVER_DATA_DIR``.

+.. note:: Note that for the 2nd and 3rd case, file name must be **cf-standard-name-table.xml**.